bdunn313/frontend-scaffold/README.md

     cd project-name
     npm install && bower install

+First, just run the default gulp task to initialize the project

+    gulp

+Whenever you want to build out your production code, just run the default command.

 Fire up a local dev server on port 4000 with live-reload and asset watching by running:

     gulp dev